2026-05-23 11:56:44 | EST

 News Analysis

-structured data We deliver market analysis based on earnings data, institutional activity, and broader economic trends.
+research insights We provide continuous equity market coverage with emphasis on earnings analysis and investor sentiment.
 The Securities and Exchange Board of India (Sebi) has barred seven entities from the securities market for alleged stock manipulation through social media platforms.
 The regulator has frozen illegal gains exceeding ₹20 crore, accusing the entities of enticing retail investors to buy select stocks before selling their own holdings at a profit.

 Live News